Things You're Doing Wrong At Tax Time

 Holiday rental properties:

-- You can only claim expenses for the period of the year the property is available for rent.
-Also, the expenses relating to the property prior to be it being rented for the first time are not claimable.
+- You are only allowed to claim expenses for the portion of the year during which the property is offered for rent.
+In addition, you are not allowed to make a claim for any costs associated with the property prior to the first time it was rented out.

-Basically, without receipts for your expenses, you can only claim up to a maximum of $300 worth of work-related expenses.
+In a nutshell, if you don't have receipts for your expenditures, you can only claim a maximum of $300 worth of costs that are relevant to your business.

 Nevertheless, even in that case, it is not just a "complimentary" tax write-off.
 The ATO is not happy about that.
 Therefore, it needs to be actual costs.